owensull12/Team-Sirius-Project-04/README.md

 Visualizations were then prepared to demonstrate relationships between features and the target of interest rate.

 ## Technological Resources
 Several tools/libraries and applications were used in this project.
 Python Pandas - along with Matplotlib, NumPy, Re, Sci-Kit Learn, SciPy, Seaborn, and StatsModels - were imported into Jupyter notebooks for data processing and early analysis.
-Sci-Kit Learn, TensorFlow, and Keras were imported into Google Colab to initiate and execute the neural network models.
-And Matplotlib and Tableau were relied upon for data visualizations.
+Sci-Kit Learn, TensorFlow, and Keras were imported into a separate Jupyter notebook to initiate and execute the neural network models.
+Matplotlib, Seaborn, and Tableau were relied upon for data visualizations.

 ## Usage & Contributing
 This project is not open for contributions, as it is a homework assignment only.
 Please do not copy, modify, or distribute this code without permission.